 His senior management positions included directing Culture in Central London and for the City of Birmingham, where he established the city’s first screen agency, FILM Birmingham and directed Urban Fusion, the Capital of Culture legacy programme.
 His operational experience includes directing and managing a range of festivals, theatres, arts centres, concert halls, public art and arts development programmes.

-He is an RSA Fellow, member of the Alliance for Useful Evidence, and is currently a non-executive director of SURF Regeneration Network, NN Contemporary Art, Berwick Film & Media Arts Festival, and a Programme Board member for the British Council’s Canny Creatives Wider Europe Programme.
+He is an RSA Fellow, member of the Alliance for Useful Evidence, and is currently a non-executive director of SURF Regeneration Network, Queen’s Hall Concert Hall, and Berwick Film & Media Arts Festival.
 Previous Board memberships include: Dance City; South Hill Park Arts Centre; Central London Sports & Physical Activity Partnership; and the Arts Marketing Company.

 Heather Stewart, BA, PGDip – is a professional fundraiser with over 18 years experience gained working in arts and heritage, social enterprise, the voluntary sector and higher education.